1jour1vin

 Guide Hachette des vins

-With its distinctive dark burgundy color, this wine stands out for its intense aromas of ripe grapes, characteristic of the very sunny 2019 vintage.
-Its maturity also infuses a palate that is as broad as it is long, powerful, warm, and impressively dense, with virile tannins.
+With its distinctive deep burgundy color, this wine stands out for the intensity of its aromas of fully ripe grapes, characteristic of the exceptionally sunny 2019 vintage.
+This ripeness also lends itself to a palate that is as broad as it is long, powerful, warm, and impressively dense, with robust tannins.
 A superlative Saint-Julien with great aging potential.
-2028-2038
+2028–2038

 About the estate:

-Like the two other wines produced on the former Léoville estate, Poyferré, named after the Count of Poyferré, who came from a noble family in Armagnac and inherited the vineyard from his wife during the division, benefits from a prime terroir.
-Covering an area of 80 hectares, it is spread across the entire commune of Saint-Julien: to the east, near the Gironde, there are brown gravel and pebbles; to the west, black sand.
-These assets have been enhanced since 1979 by Didier Cuvelier, whose family, former wine merchants in Lille, acquired the property in 1920.
+Like the other two wines produced by the former Léoville estate, Poyferré—named after the Count of Poyferré, a member of a noble family from Armagnac who inherited the vineyard through his wife during the division—benefits from a prime terroir.
+This 80-hectare estate spans the entire commune of Saint-Julien: to the east, near the Gironde, brown gravel and pebbles; to the west, black sand.
+These assets have been highlighted since 1979 by Didier Cuvelier, whose family—former wine merchants in Lille—acquired the property in 1920.

 Robert Parker - Wine Advocate